Get E-Book

 Give each source a job.

-The committed example file describes shape.
-It lists keys, safe defaults, and empty placeholders.
+The committed example file documents shape, safe defaults, and empty placeholders.
 The local env file describes a developer machine.
 The deployment environment describes the running service.
 The command line describes Node runtime policy.
 A secret manager describes sensitive values.
-Mixing those jobs turns a small config system into guesswork.
+Mixing those jobs turns config into guesswork.

 # .env.local